uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 > Instead, we can simply type the variable—or any other expression—and the console will display its value.
 > For example, we can simply type `x` instead of `console.log(x)` and we will see the value of `x`.

-You can also have a declaration and an assignment on a single line.
+We can also have a declaration and an assignment on a single line.
 In fact, this is usually the way to go:

 ```js